raivivek/raivivek.github.io/index.rst

 .. admonition::
-    I am an undergraduate student at Indian Institute of Technology, Kharagpur majoring in in Biotechnology and Biochemical engineering.
+    I am an undergraduate student at Indian Institute of Technology, Kharagpur majoring in Biotechnology and Biochemical engineering.
 I am a passionate learner and ardent linux user who loves Biology, Computer Science, `Python`_, `Vim`_, coffee, and beautiful sunsets.

     This website hosts my work interests and description besides few interesting things happening in my life.

-    One can often find me lurking on Wikipedia [1]_ (semi-active) or Quora [2]_.
+Other than this place, one can often find me lurking on Wikipedia [1]_ (semi-active) or Quora [2]_.

     Here are a bunch of my latest blog posts: